 But regardless of how you define addiction, there are 3 unwavering truths that should be understood by everyone who is affected.

-Chemical dependency is relentless, persistent and pernicious.
-Left unchecked or untreated, the dependent person can move from the initial stage where chemical use seems to be helpful and pleasurable into an uncontrollable craving and obsession.
+Substance use disorder is relentless, persistent, and pernicious.
+Left unchecked or untreated, the dependent person can move from the initial stage where substance use seems to be helpful and pleasurable into an uncontrollable craving and obsession.
 In the later stages of chemical dependency, the person may even start to suffer physical ravages.
 Many physical problems can also arise or become accelerated by continued use.
-The user’s emotional, mental and spiritual stability is weakened and the dependency condition becomes worsens over time.
+The user’s emotional, mental, and spiritual stability is weakened and the dependency condition worsens over time.

-If the person with chemical dependency continues to use their substance, the addiction will eventually lead to death.
-This can be in the form of an overdose, suicide, physical failure of the heart, kidneys, liver etc. Continuous addiction never ends well for anybody and is the leading contributor to emergency room admissions.
+If the person who struggles with addiction continues to use substances, the addiction will eventually lead to death.
+This can be in the form of an overdose, suicide, accident, or physical failure of the heart, kidneys, liver, etc. Continuous addiction never ends well for anybody and is the leading contributor to emergency room admissions.